ojplg/legup/README.md

 Features to work on

-* Legislator import needs work: some names are not parsing correctly
 * Add a way to do name overrides in the DB
-* Name matching requires more sophistication
 * Add a concept of a report card: collection of bills and desired votes
 * Figure out how to parse bill sponsors and introducers
 * Calculate legislator score